High Bounce Rate : 10 Reasons Why Your Website Is Bouncing

 Check out the content of your page and adjust the title tags and meta descriptions, using relevant keywords to tell the user what is on the page.

-Bounce Rate Offender 6: Broken Or Blank Pages & Links To Them
+Bounce Rate Offender 6: Broken Or Blank Pages & Links to Them

 If a user lands on a 404, then they are usually going to bounce.